Smarter supply order management, powered by AI and grounded in real-world constraints.

 What is supplier order management software?

 Supplier order management software is a system that automates and optimizes the creation, validation, and tracking of purchase orders sent to suppliers.
-It covers the full order lifecycle — from calculating replenishment needs to sending POs and monitoring delivery.
-Advanced solutions go beyond transaction management by connecting orders to demand forecasts, inventory policies, and Supply Chain Planning to ensure every order is aligned with actual business needs.
+It covers the full order lifecycle — from calculating replenishment needs based on demand and inventory, to generating and dispatching purchase orders, to monitoring delivery performance and managing exceptions.

 What is the difference between order management and procurement?